 The Halifax Citadel National Historic Site is making improvements to its front gate.
 We encourage you to stay informed to ensure safe navigation of the site during construction. » Changes to the Front Gate

-The Old Town Clock was installed in 1803 © Parks Canada
+The Old Town Clock has been keeping time since 1803 © Parks Canada

 Army Museum unveils First World War Exhibit